lzfelix/django-tdd/README.md

 - Use `from django.urls import resolve` instead of `from django.core.urlresolvers import resolve`;
 - There's no need to use BOL and EOL in URL regexes anymore.

+## Chapter 05

+- To work around the CSRF token remove if from the HTML before asserting.